-Learning activities where the main location for the learning experience is in the workplace.
+4 Learning activities where the main location for the learning experience is in the workplace.
+All required contact hours, whether online or on campus, will be clearly articulated to students

-Campus(es) for Module Delivery The module will normally be offered on the following campuses / or by Distance/Online Learning: (Provided viable student numbers permit) Paisley: Ayr: Dumfries: Lanarkshire: London: Distance/Online Learning: Other:

-Term(s) for Module Delivery

-(Provided viable student numbers permit).

-Term 1 Term 2 Term 3 ✓

-Learning Outcomes: (maximum of 5 statements)

-On successful completion of this module the student will be able to:
+Campuses for Module Delivery Ayr Dumfri es Lanarks London Paisley hire Learr ning Distance Terms for Module Delivery Term 1 Term 2 Term 3 Long-thin Delivery over more than one Term Term 1 - Term 2 Term 2 - Term 3 Term Term

-L1.
-Develop a critical understanding of contemporary models of change management within the context of current mental health and social policy.

-L2.
-Critically evaluate the personal/team qualities associated with those who are consistently able to innovate and maintain enhancements in practice.

-L3.
-Develop a critical awareness of the drivers and barriers involved in change management and the values based resilience required in persevering towards successful practice outcomes.

-L4.
-Evaluate the processes and skills needed to facilitate the discerning and genuine participation of stakeholders in the co-production and co-delivery of innovation which enhances practice.

-L5.
-Propose and plan a practice enhancement which derives from a synthesis based on a critical understanding of: change management, contemporary legislation/policy, values and rights based philosophies, service redesign, and integration across conventional employment boundaries and partnership working.
+Lea ning Outcomes L1 Develop a critical understanding of contemporary models of change management within the context of current mental health and social policy.
+L2 Critically evaluate the personal/team qualities associated with those who are consistently able to innovate and maintain enhancements in practice.
+L3 Develop a critical awareness of the drivers and barriers involved in change management and the values based resilience required in persevering towards successful practice outcomes.
+L4 Evaluate the processes and skills needed to facilitate the discerning and genuine participation of stakeholders in the co-production and co-delivery of innovation which enhances practice.
+L5 Propose and plan a practice enhancement which derives from a synthesis based on a critical understanding of: change management, contemporary legislation/policy, values and rights based philosophies, service redesign, and integration across conventional employment boundaries and partnership working.

-Employability Skills and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and Understanding (K and U) SCQF Level 11.
-Critically reviewing the literature on change and change management Critically appraising and applying theories and models relating to change and change management Demonstrating an understanding of the impact of key legislation relating to mental health services Practice: Applied Knowledge and Understanding SCQF Level 11.
-Proposing and planning a practice enhancement which demonstrates originality and creativity in the application of knowledge and understanding.
-Generic Cognitive skills SCQF Level 11.
-Critically demonstrating the use of problem solving skills in implementing change within an organisation.
+Employability Skill Employability Skills and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and Understanding (K and U) SCQF 11 Critically reviewing the literature on change and change management Critically appraising and applying theories and models relating to change and change management.
+Demonstrating an understanding of the impact of key legislation relating to mental health services.
+Practice: Applied SCQF 11 Knowledge and Understanding Proposing and planning a practice enhancement which demonstrates originality and creativity in the application of knowledge and understanding.
+Generic SCQF 11 Cognitive skills Critically demonstrating the use of problem solving skills in implementing change within an organisation.
 Developing original and creative responses to problems and issues.
 Critically reviewing and extending knowledge of change management.

 Developing skills needed to deal with complex issues and the making of informed judgements in the absence of complete or consistent data and information.
-Communication, ICT and Numeracy Skills SCQF Level 11.
-Communicating, utilising a range of methods and media including case presentation, discussion forums and recordings.
-Effectively interpreting key data in order to plan and deliver appropriate change Using a range of software to support and enhance advanced academic work.
+Communication, SCQF 11 ICT and Numeracy Skills Communicating, utilising a range of methods and media including case presentation, discussion forums and recordings.
+Effectively interpreting key data in order to plan and deliver appropriate change.
+Using a range of software to support and enhance advanced academic work.
 Communicating with peers, more senior colleagues and specialists.
 Undertaking critical evaluations of a wide range of numerical and graphical data.
-Autonomy, Accountability and Working with others SCQF Level 11.
-Demonstrating autonomy and the ability to manage and where applicable lead change within an organisation.
+Autonomy, SCQF 11 Accountability and Working with Others Demonstrating autonomy and the ability to manage and where applicable lead change within an organisation.
 In collaboration with other professionals, service users and families/carers, developing change within mental health services which enhances patient care.
 Demonstrating leadership and/or initiative in proposing an identifiable contribution to change and development.

-Pre-requisites: Before undertaking this module the student should have undertaken the following:

-Module Code: Module Title:
+Prerequisites Module Code Module Title

-Other:
+Other

-Co-requisites Module Code: Module Title:
+Co-requisites Module Code Module Title